Jorge de León (baseball): Oakland Athletics

 De León was claimed off waivers by the Oakland Athletics on October 9, 2014.
 The Athletics designated him for assignment on December 9.

 Chicago Cubs

-On January 10, 2015, De Leon signed a minor league deal with the Chicago Cubs.
+On January 10, 2015, De Leon signed a minor league contract with the Chicago Cubs.

 Los Angeles Dodgers

-The Cubs released him and he signed another minor league contract with the Los Angeles Dodgers, who assigned him to the AAA Oklahoma City Dodgers.
-He pitched in five games for Oklahoma City and 34 for the AA Tulsa Drillers and was 1–4 with a 4.74 ERA.
+The Cubs released de León and he signed another minor league contract with the Los Angeles Dodgers, who assigned him to the Triple–A Oklahoma City Dodgers.
+He pitched in five games for Oklahoma City and 34 for the Double–A Tulsa Drillers and was 1–4 with a 4.74 ERA.
 He was released in August.

 Gary SouthShore Railcats

 On April 20, 2017, de Leon signed with the Gary SouthShore RailCats of the American Association of Independent Professional Baseball.
 He re-signed with the team on August 4, 2018.

 Sugar Land Skeeters

 On September 13, 2018, de Leon was traded to the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 He became a free agent following the 2018 season.